MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1d7--efs-fatal-error.md

 # Bug Check 0x1D7: EFS\_FATAL\_ERROR

 The EFS\_FATAL\_ERROR bug check has a value of 0x000001D7.
-It indicates that an EFS error condition has occured such that cannot be handled without data loss or data corruption.
+It indicates that an EFS error condition has occurred such that cannot be handled without data loss or data corruption.

 > [!IMPORTANT]